EduardoZepeda/coffee-bytes-hugo/content/posts/cron-y-crontab-programa-tareas-periodicas/index.en.md

 ...
 ```

-On the other hand if you get the environment variables that are active when you use Crontab you will notice that they are much less. **The processes that Cron runs from Crontab do not have access to all the environment variables.
+On the other hand if you get the environment variables that are active when you use Crontab you will notice that they are much less. **The processes that Cron runs from Crontab do not have access to all the environment variables**.

 ```bash
 PATH=/usr/bin:/bin